COSC1107-CT/pytomata-marker/README.md

 > The `incorrect_penalty` value must fall between 0 and 1, inclusive.

 This denotes the percentage deduction to the `question_value` when the student's submission is incorrect.
-The default `incorrect_penalty` is one, indicating a 100% deduction.
+The default `incorrect_penalty` is 1, indicating a 100% deduction.

 #### Defining Additional Test Cases